johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 }
 ```

 This should be pretty recognizable.
 To describe it in English, we're returning a dynamic module that declares two providers.
-One of the providers is obviously the `MassiveService` itself that we'll be using in our consumer modules, and so we re-export it.
+One of the providers is obviously the `MassiveService` itself, which we plan to use in our consumer's feature modules, so we re-export it.
 The other provider is *only used internally* by the `MassiveService` to ingest the connection options it needs.
 Let's take a little closer look at that factory provider.
 Note that it has an `inject` property to inject the `ConfigService` into the factory function.
 This is described in detail [here in the Custom providers chapter](https://docs.nestjs.com/fundamentals/custom-providers#factory-providers-usefactory), but basically, the idea is that the factory function takes optional input arguments which, if specified, are resolved by injecting a provider from the `inject` property array.

 One other thing that should be obvious from looking at the generated `useFactory` syntax above is that the `ConfigService` class must implement a `createMassiveConnectOptions()` method.
 This should be a familiar pattern if you're already using some sort of configuration module, but now you can see how it plugs into this construct.
 Later, when we finalize our code, we'll make sure to use types to ensure that TypeScript, and our development tooling, assists us in making sure we supply a conforming class in `useFactory`.